The French Roulette Layout

 Brief Run-Through of the Main Bets in French Roulette

-French roulette shares the same rules as all other variants of the game.
-The goal is to predict where the ball will drop when it loses momentum.
+French roulette follows the same rules as the other variants of the game.
+The goal is to predict where the ball will land when it loses momentum.
 The croupier spins the wheel in one direction and tosses the ball in the opposite direction.
-A marker is placed on the winning number.
-It remains there until all bets are settled and a new round of play can begin.
+A marker is placed on the winning number and remains there until all bets are settled and a new round can begin.

-The main bets available in French roulette largely coincide with those in the European and American varieties.
-They are divided into main groups, inside and outside bets.
+The main bets available in French roulette closely resemble those in the European and American versions.
+They are grouped into two categories: inside and outside bets.
 These are briefly explained below.
-We recommend you to refer to our article on roulette bet types for further information.
+We recommend that you refer to our article on roulette bet types for further information.

 Inside Bets